FrostByte266/coding_community_bot/ReadMe.md

     it will copy instead of move.

 * Join/Leave responses - The bot greets people as they come, and wishes them well as they leave.
 Will be automatically sent to the server's system message channel

+* Message all new arrivals with a server introduction and prompt to introduce themselves in the appropriate channel

+Future planned features:
+(In sorted priority)

+1. auto assign roles passed on words contained in introduction within #if-you-are-new-click-here
+2. Switch from Json to sqlite3
+3. xkcd
+4. rpg quotes (random selection)
+5. reddit programming related post curation (I have the code sitting in a side project, just need to migrate/link it into the bot)
+6. DM people who are leaving, in addition to the message post in welcome which already occurs
+7. Stale/Inactive user tracking/action
+8. (Optional future feature) -- a text based rpg/mud